 Step 2 - Remove the Main Unit

 If the system is hardwired, shut off power at the breaker box to the room where you are working, and check to make sure there is no power to the unit by gently touching the wires behind the faceplate with a voltage meter.
 Look for the screws that hold the mounting portion of the main unit onto the wall, and carefully remove them.
-If this is a battery operated unit or a plug-in unit, you are now done with the main part of the intercom removal process.
+If this is a battery-operated unit or a plug-in unit, you are now done with the main part of the intercom removal process.
 If the system is hardwired, the faceplate will not completely detach, and you will see wires running into the wall behind the mounting.
-Carefully untwist or snip the wires with your pliers.
-Use the wire caps to cap off the unused wire on the house end, and remove the faceplate and the mounting bracket.
-You will be left with capped wires against the wall, and a small hole.
+The wiring must then be disconnected from the circuit breaker or inside the junction box closest to where the Unit is connected and where they can be safely capped off.
+At the main unit, carefully untwist or snip the wires with your pliers and remove the faceplate and the mounting bracket.
+You will be left with wires against the wall, and a small hole.

 Step 3 - Close Up the Wall